Times-Georgian honored with a dozen Georgia Press awards

-The Times-Georgian, who competed in the B Division, which is the state’s second largest division, garnered second place in the General Excellence category and first place awards for headline writing, page one as well as overall magazine product for its sister publication West Georgia Living.
+The Times-Georgian, competed in the B Division, which is the state’s second largest division, garnered second place in the General Excellence category and first place awards for headline writing, page one, as well as overall magazine product for its sister publication, West Georgia Living.

 General Excellence Awards are based on overall evaluation of the newspaper.
 Points toward General Excellence are earned based on awards in contest categories and in Georgia Press Association’s advertising contest.